 Once you've signed your solar contract, this graphic explains in very simple and visual terms the seven steps to installing a home solar system so you'll know what to expect along the way.

 Having some healthy skepticism about a major household improvement project such as going solar makes sense.
 After all, you're investing in a technology with a useful life of 40 years!
-This video, and a more in-depth blog post, take a look at four pros and cons of going solar and debunks some common myths.
+Take a look at four pros and cons of going solar and debunks some common myths.

 Interested in learning more?
 Try our solar calculator to see whether going solar is worth it.